nativescript-community/nativescript-vscode-extension/README.md

 ![Launch settings](https://raw.githubusercontent.com/NativeScript/nativescript-vscode-extension/master/images/screenshots/nativescript-launch-configurations.png)

-Your application will be launched and the VSCode debugger will break on the first JavaScript statement.
-Click continue and your app will show up on the emulator/device.
+Your application will be launched and the VSCode debugger will attach.
 If you want to attach to already running NativeScript application, use one of the attach configurations.
 More information on what you can do with the Visual Studio Code Debugger you can find [here](https://code.visualstudio.com/docs/editor/debugging).

 ### NativeScript commands